ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_get_a_starter_website.md

 !!! note "Alternative text requirement"

-    In some cases you might want to require an alternative text for the image.
+    It is recommended that you require an alternative text for the image.
     To do this, select the "Alternative text is required" checkbox.

 ## Add template, configuration and style files